Capital District Communities Taking Action

 You can visit interactive online maps of Albany, Rensselaer and Schenectady counties that show the locations of tobacco retailers, vape shops, schools, parks and libraries.
 The maps represent the most current information available.

-You’ll notice that tobacco retailers are indicated by both green and red location markers.
-The green location markers indicate tobacco retailers that were visited as part of the data collection process.
+You’ll notice that tobacco retailers are indicated by both black and red location markers.
+The black location markers indicate tobacco retailers that were visited as part of the data collection process.
 By clicking on those markers, you can view photos of the interior and exterior of those stores.

 Albany county map